 Mr. Lee holds a degree in Bachelor of Commerce and Administration from Victoria University in New Zealand and is a member of the Malaysian Institute of Accountants and Institute of Chartered Accountants of New Zealand.
-He joined Malaysian Mosaics Sdn Bhd

-(formerly Malaysian Mosaics Berhad) group in 1992, assumed the position of group chief financial officer from 1 March 2003 to 15 December 2005, and was an executive director from 1 March 1999 to 6 March 2007.
+He joined Malaysian Mosaics Sdn Bhd (formerly Malaysian Mosaics Berhad) group in 1992 and was appointed a director since 1 March 1999.
+He also assumed the position of group chief financial officer from 1 March 2003 to 15 December 2005.